-DeLaurenti is an Italian specialty market that carries a ton of local and imported products like crackers, jams, olive oils, nuts, chocolate, spices, and even potato chips (get a big bag of the black truffle ones).
+DeLaurenti is an Italian specialty market that carries a ton of local and imported products like crackers, jams, olive oils, nuts, chocolate, spices, and even potato chips (get a big bag of the Torres black truffle ones).
 Not to mention the upstairs section with hard-to-find wine and beer, and a great selection of charcuterie and cheese.
 We suggest making your own spread of these things as a DIY lunch, or grabbing a cold cut sandwich from their front case.
-For dessert, don’t forget the filled-to-order cannolis.
+For dessert, don’t forget filled-to-order cannolis.
 Or the incredible homemade chocolate chip cookie.
 Or the delicious Linzer tarts.
 Just get all of it.

 There are a lot of sit-down spots in this area that serve fish and chips.
 But sometimes you just feel like standing while eating fried stuff, and we don’t blame you (we blame state fairs).
 At Jack’s, you won’t wait a long time for breaded fish or grilled salmon with hand-cut fries and dill tartar.
-Everything smells amazing, too, so you’ll probably make strangers drool as you walk by with your paper tray.
+Everything smells amazing, too, so you’ll probably make strangers jealous as you walk by with your paper tray.

 If you’re looking for good sushi, Kashiba might be the best you’ll find in the city.
 The upscale space is good for a big reunion, birthday, celebration of getting a new job when you hate your current one, or basically anything celebratory that should entail a pricey omakase dinner.
 The owner Shiro was trained by Jiro (who you know from Netflix), so yes, this place means business.

-The Pink Door has the best Italian food in Pike Place.
+The Pink Door has the best Italian food at Pike Place.
 It’s an upscale space that doubles as a venue for live music and burlesque (think trapeze artists dangling above you and your pappardelle bolognese), and the lasagna here is outstanding.
 When it’s nice out, take advantage of the patio, which has floral tablecloths and views of the water.

 Zig Zag is primarily a cocktail bar.
 But you’d be missing out if you didn’t order some of their excellent Greek food.
-You’re in good hands with the marinated chicken kebabs with tzatziki, spiced lamb pastitsio, and a sesame-heavy hummus you’ll want to eat by the quart.
-We suggest taking a date here when you’re trying to heat things up because you’ll probably be forced to sit on the same side of a booth.
+You’re in good hands with the marinated chicken kebabs with tzatziki, spiced lamb pastitsio, and a sesame-heavy hummus you’ll want by the quart.
+We suggest taking a date here when you’re trying to heat things up, because you’ll probably be forced to sit on the same side of a booth.

 The day is done, and now all you want is a drink and a little something to soak it up.
 Head to Radiator Whiskey.
 It’s a small, dark cocktail spot that specializes in whiskey (we hope that’s clear) and interesting bar snacks like cornflake-crusted chicken livers, fried beef lip terrine, and lamb neck sloppy joe sandwiches.
 If you plan ahead and order in advance, you can even get an entire smoked pig’s head.
 Drink-wise, we suggest The Piledriver (bourbon, Aperol, lemon, mint, and rhubarb bitters).

 We like The Alibi Room for serious late-night cocktails.
-To get to it you have to venture inside Post Alley, where hundreds of people stick their regurgitated chewing gum on a brick wall for no reason - but the drinks here (and the spicy mac and cheese) are worth it.
+To get to it you have to venture inside Post Alley, where hundreds of people stick their regurgitated chewing gum on a brick wall for no reason—but the drinks here (and the spicy mac and cheese) are worth it.
 You can pretty much order any well drink you want, but we suggest going for something signature, like their rosemary brown sugar sazerac.

 You’re going to be tempted by the wine-tasting stands at the market, but do you really want to sample Columbia Valley reds while crowds looking for Chukar Cherries bump into you with their oversized backpacks?
 Le Pichet is the sister spot to Cafe Presse, one of our favorite places for French food.
 Get a bottle of champagne and some charcuterie, and if you’re still hungry, order the roasted chicken that takes an hour to prepare.
 Better order more wine while you wait.